Nevin1901/Nevin1901.github.io/_posts/2022-04-14-fake-open-source.md

 and this permission notice appear in all copies.
 ```

 Wtf??
 Permission to use as long as the work is committed to the master branch?
-Who does this help besides the creators?
-Why is there any incentive for anyone contribute if they can't even benefit from the changes?

-Fine.
-Maybe the authors want to protect their work.
-But I don't understand why one takes an aggressive stance when developing something like this.
-It's a cool idea, but the licenses make it feel like the developers are doing this for themselves more than they are the community around it.
+Maybe the authors want to protect their work, but I don't understand why one takes an aggressive stance when developing something like this.

+The licences around this work seem to heavily restrict what anyone except for the repository maintainers can do with the code - regardless of who wrote it.

-I also looked at the clients/servers, and they aren't even released under this license.
-You are able to view the source code, but they're closed source.
-Why??
-What if someone wanted to make a change to a server (modding support)?
+I also looked at the clients/servers, and they aren't released under a public license.
+You are able to view the source code, but you can't edit it.

+This is what I'm talking about when I say "Fake Open Source" - projects are made Open source, but under an extremely restrictive license.
+At that point make it GPLv3 and save everyone the headache.

-Not only that, if you want to start a server, you need a key which you can only get from the repository owners, meaning if they don't like you, they can just ban your server.
+There also seems to be a monopoly as to who manages the servers.
+In order to start a server for this open source project, you need a key you can ONLY get from the maintainers.
+There is no way you can host an alternate server without the maintainers approval.

-In my opinion this needs to be free and decentralized or it will fail.
-There's no reason a project which breaks boundaries should be tied off to a few people.
+In my opinion open source software should be "do whatever you want" with the hope of making the world a better place - not something for control.